kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

   hierarchy (where these pending pods are evaluated under greedy rules along with the active tree).
-If the recursive algorithm fails to place any of these pending member pods, the scheduler triggers the preemption engine at the root CPG level to clear capacity.
+If the recursive algorithm fails to place any of these pending member pods, the scheduler triggers the preemption engine at the root CPG level to release capacity.

 In summary, workload preemption is triggered at the root CPG level if and only
-if: the CPG root scheduling policy is not satisfied, OR the policy is satisfied but there are unschedulable pods and none of them successfully scheduled.
+if: the CPG root scheduling policy is not satisfied, OR the policy is satisfied and the hierarchy is already scheduled, but there are unschedulable member pods and none of them successfully scheduled in the scheduling cycle.

 ###### Inadmissible child groups
 A root `CompositePodGroup` might successfully pass the `PreEnqueue` queue filter,